RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 plugin_enabled=1
 ```

-Each plugin can be enabled/disabled setting `plugin_enabled` var to `1`or `0`, but bear in mind tha the plugins system can be enabled/disabled globally using the `AIRGEDDON_PLUGINS_ENABLED` option.
-More info at Wiki [Options Section]
+Each plugin can be enabled/disabled setting `plugin_enabled` var to `1`or `0`, but bear in mind that the plugins system can be enabled/disabled globally using the `AIRGEDDON_PLUGINS_ENABLED` option.
+More info at Wiki [Options Section].

 ___